Loading...

 In d, the missing denominator was 36.

-Did I trick you with that final one, which was an improper fraction, hopefully not.
+Did I trick you with that final one, which was an improper fraction?
+Hopefully not.

-The next one we've multiplied by three over three, that's equivalent to one.
+The next one we've multiplied by 3/3.

-Next one, seven over six.
+Next one, 7/6.

-That's not equivalent to one, so false.
+That's not equivalent to 1, so false.

 e is 40.

-What happens when we divide something by one?
-Its value doesn't change.
+What happens when we divide by something by 1?
+Its value doesn't change, so that one was true.

 So I just put in some, we hadn't done any examples of when we were dividing, but I'm sure they didn't trouble you at all.